 About the Region

 The people, heritage, and culture of the towns and communities which make up the Greater East Grand Region are each influenced by a broad, distinct and nearly independent landscape.
-Thus, the true strengths and assets of the Greater East Grand Region are based on a compendium of diverse landscapes, combined to form a highly unique area of over 500,000 acres in size – a landscape which includes the eastern portions of the watersheds of the Middle and Lower Mattawamkeag River, nearly all of the Baskahegan River drainage and most of the Upper St. Croix River watershed including its internationally controlled waters and adjacent shore lands in western New Brunswick.
+The true strengths and assets of the Greater East Grand Region are based on diverse landscapes, combined to form a unique area of over 500,000 acres in size – a landscape which includes the eastern portions of the watersheds of the Middle and Lower Mattawamkeag River, nearly all of the Baskahegan River drainage and most of the Upper St. Croix River watershed including its internationally controlled waters and adjacent shore lands in western New Brunswick.
 The landscape of western New Brunswick is included in the greater region because of the internationally controlled waters of the Upper St. Croix River including East Grand Lake and the associated shore land cottage owners who rely on the region’s service center located in Danforth.